 Fig.15.
 ‘Aristocratic couple‘ (c.1890s) from an untitled series attributed to Tomioka Eisen

-Dutch ukiyo-e expert Uhlenbeck says: “The strong lines used to delineate genitalia create a dynamism that would otherwise be absent” and art historian Timon Screech has suggested that anatomical/gender differentiation is lacking in shunga.
-Rather, clothes distinguish men from women and this is why complete nudity is relatively rare in shunga.
+Dutch ukiyo-e expert Uhlenbeck says: “The strong lines used to delineate genitalia create a dynamism that would otherwise be absent” and art historian Timon Screech has suggested that anatomical/gender differentiation is lacking.
+Rather, clothes distinguish men from women and this is why complete nudity is relatively rare.
 Furthermore, the enlarged sexual organs provide the ultimate method to distinguish men from women.
 The lack of gender-specific anatomy in prints compels the artist to focus on genitalia and clothing.

-Japanese art authority Tanaka Yuko makes the further observation that shunga are ‘as a kingdom of cloth’.
-During the first two decades of the nineteenth century the artists Eizan and Eisen excelled in a style of shunga in which sexual activity is almost totally overshadowed by mounds of cloth.
+Japanese art authority Tanaka Yuko makes the further observation that the prints are as a 'kingdom of cloth’.
+During the first two decades of the nineteenth century the artists Eizan and Eisen excelled in a style in which sexual activity is almost totally overshadowed by mounds of cloth.
 The gorgeous kimono patterns and the sumptuous fabrics indicate an opulence not encountered in shunga before this time.

 Tanaka points out that perhaps this accent on fabrics had to do with links between ukiyo-e printmakers, drapers and textile designers.
 It would be interesting to know if drapery houses also sponsored shunga prints.
 Textiles thus set the ‘erotic’ stage and accentuate the compositional focal point – male and female genitalia.